Ultrafast charging in a two-photon Dicke quantum battery: Improved charging via two-photon coupling

 \section{Improved charging via two-photon coupling}

-Here we describe our main results.
+Here we describe our main results obtained using the fully numerical approach just introduced.
 We present an analysis of different regimes for the Dicke model, starting from weak coupling and then considering the interesting USC regime, where we expect a faster charging and a further enhancement of the average charging power in analogy with what observed for a purely single-photon coupling~\cite{Ferraro18}.
 For sake of clarity, we will compare the two-photon case, $g_1=0$ and $\omega_a=2\omega_c$ in Eq.~(\ref{D2ph}), with the charging performance of the single-photon one, $g_2=0$ and $\omega_a=\omega_c$ in Eq.~(\ref{D2ph}), already discussed in Ref.~\cite{Ferraro18}.
 In each Subsections we will also consider how the presence of the $g_1$ interaction can affect the $g_2$ contribution, taking into account the total Hamiltonian in Eq.~(\ref{D2ph}) in the two-photon resonance regime ($\omega_a=2\omega_c$).